Find an experienced sewing machine repair expert near you

 Fixing the problem

 As your handyman inspects the parts, they compare the performance of your sewing machine to reasonable operating standards.
 They usually look for issues like a broken or bent needle, gummed up or crystallized machine oil in the internal parts.
-Another common cause is an inferior thread that is unravelling or has unravelled and locked up the machine.
+Another common cause is an inferior thread that is unraveling or has unraveled and locked up the machine.
 Your handyman can also check if the wrong needle was used.

 Cleaning & lubricating the parts